Oregon wine country is an Adventureland

 One of the major distinctions between Old-World and New-World wines is the strict regulations that many Old-World regions must go through to be recognized as producers of a specific varietal and region.
-Champagne can only be considered Champagne if grown, harvested, and produced in a specific region while adhering to strict guidelines throughout the process.
+Champagne can only be named Champagne if grown, harvested, and produced in a specific region while adhering to strict guidelines throughout the process.
 Many New-World countries and regions do not have as strict a governing body to ensure that varietals and growing regions are protected and that the consumer is not misled.
 That is not the case, however, in Oregon.
 Oregon has strict labeling laws to ensure the consumer knows what varieties(s) are present in a particular wine and the vineyard, state, county, and AVA in which that bottle was produced and must contain 100% Oregon grapes.
 When it comes to Oregon wines, you know exactly what you are getting.

 6. Sustainable wines

 Oregon wine country is a place where winemakers are pioneering the future of sustainable wine production.
 In 1997, Oregon wine producers joined forces to create the eco-certification LIVE (Low Impact Viticulture and Enology), one of the most authoritative sustainability accreditations in the wine world.
 LIVE is certified internationally by the International Organization for Biological Control (IOBC), which sets an international standard for sustainable farming practices.
 There are 13,170 vineyard acres (about 48% of Oregon’s planted vineyard acreage) that are certified sustainably farmed by one of several independent third-party certifying organizations.

 7. Exciting wine history